ivanearisty/obsidian/Trafford Judd.md

+Thoughts on what leetcode i should practice?
-people ops been with intenseye for two years
+{people ops been with intenseye for two years

 larger tech companie